 Lemon Grove School District also uses a local diagnostic assessment, iReady, which is standards-aligned and administered through a digital platform.
 The iReady Diagnostic Assessments in reading and math are used to assess students and monitor growth throughout the year.
 Students are assessed at the Beginning of the Year (BOY), Middle of the Year (MOY) and End of the Year (EOY).
-The following data reflects the MOY 2023 targets (will be updated in June 2023 with EOY 2023 data).
+The following data reflects the EOY 2023 results.

-The 2022-23 Middle of Year iReady Diagnostic data shows students are making academic growth though gaps remain for MLLs and SPED in particular.
-African American students are outperforming all students.
+The 2022-23 EOY of Year iReady Diagnostic data shows students are making academic growth though gaps remain for MLLs and SPED in particular.
+African American students are outperforming all students in Reading.

-iReady Reading: % of students at grade level or above: 31% iReady Reading: % of AA students at grade level or above: 32% iReady Reading: % of MLL students at grade level or above: 11% iReady Reading: % of SPED students at grade level or above: 13% iReady Math: % of students at grade level or above: 19% iReady Math: % of AA students at grade level or above: 20% iReady Math: % of MLL students at grade level or above: 8% iReady Math: % of SPED students at grade level or above: 8%
+iReady Reading: % of students at grade level or above: 44% (an increase of 6 wover prior year)

+iReady Reading: % of AA students at grade level or above: 45% (an increase of 8% over prior year)

+iReady Reading: % of MLL students at grade level or above: 21% (an increase of 5% over prior year)

+iReady Reading: % of SPED students at grade level or above: 22% (an increase of 7% over prior year)

+iReady Math: % of students at grade level or above: 38% (an increase of 6% over prior year) iReady Math: % of AA students at grade level or above: 33% (an increase of 3% over prior year) iReady Math: % of MLL students at grade level or above: 21% (an increase of 4% over prior year) iReady Math: % of SPED students at grade level or above: 21% (an increase of 6% over prior year)

 The District believes any success, whether demonstrated in state or local assessments, can be attributed to our focus on strengthening multitiered systems of support; Specifically, improving tier 1 instruction through culturally and historically responsive teaching (CHRT) and universal design for learning, and the associated professional development implemented over the last three years.
 The professional development, which has been consistent and ongoing, is based on Dr. Gholdy Muhammad's 5 pursuits: Identity, Skills, Intellectualism, Criticality and Joy.
 Teachers across the district have redesigned units to align with the CHRT framework and incorporated common core standards, building off the district's standards-aligned curriculum.
-The ongoing support and professional development principals, instructional coaches and teachers received continues to be highly-rated based on staff surveys.
-Additionally, last school year LGSD conducted an equity audit with educational stakeholders across the district.
+The ongoing support and professional development principals, instructional coaches and teachers receive continues to be highly-rated based on staff surveys.
+Additionally, last school year LGSD conducted an equity audit with educational partners across the district.
 When asked if it was important to learn (or teach) about other people/ different cultures participants responded as follows: Staff: (77) 100% said Yes; Parents: (124) 93.9% said Yes, (8) 6.1% were neutral; Students: 99% said Yes.
 The results of this investment are evident in the cohesive language around Tier 1 instruction.
 In addition to improving pedagogical knowledge, teachers participate in lesson studies, data analysis sessions, unit planning, and instructional coaching through structured teacher collaboration cycles using the Student Centered Coaching model.
 Additionally, the district has invested in Intervention teachers at each site to support Tier 2 and Tier 3 interventions.